Open-EO/openeo-web-editor/README.md

 ## Implementation guide for back-ends

-Here we collection information for back-end implementors that want to improve the experience with the Web Editor by fine-tuning their implementation.
+Here we collect information for back-end implementers that want to improve the experience with the Web Editor by fine-tuning their implementation.

 * [GeoTiff / COG support](docs/geotiff.md)
 * [OIDC setup](docs/oidc.md)